nestjs/docs.nestjs.com/content/techniques/queues.md

 })
 ```

-then you can inject the `JOB_REF` via the constructor.
+Since request-scoped consumer classes are instantiated dynamically and scoped to a single job, you can inject a `JOB_REF` through the constructor using a standard approach.

 ```typescript
 constructor(@Inject(JOB_REF) jobRef: Job) {